stadt-bielefeld/bielefeldGEOCLIENT/dev/README.md

       ```
   - Install language support
     - `python3.9 -c "import hyphen.dictools; hyphen.dictools.install('de')"`
-  - locales installieren.
-Befehl ausführen und dann mittels pfeiltaste "de_DE.UTF-8 UTF-8" und "de_DE ISO 8859-1" suchen und per Pfeiltaste auswählen.
-Per Tab auf Ok und mit Enter bestätigen.
-Als Standard "de_DE.UTF-8" auswählen.
+  - Install loacales.
+Run the command and then use the arrow key to search for "de_DE.UTF-8 UTF-8" and "de_DE ISO 8859-1" and select with the space bar.
+Tab to OK and confirm with Enter.
+Select "de_DE.UTF-8" as standard.
     ```
     sudo dpkg-reconfigure locales
     ```
+  - In another terminal the docker dev environment needs to be started
+    - `docker-compose --profile dev up`
   - Update translations
     ```
     export FLASK_APP="manage.py"